 MVLS Structural Biology and Biophysical Characterisation Facility

 The MVLS Structural Biology and Biophysical Characterisation Facility focuses on macromolecular structure and function characterisations.
 We offer a wide range of biophysical techniques and expertise to both internal and external users.
 We also offer training of students and staff who wants to run their own experiments.
-We keep updating our equipment, and are now waiting for our brand new Biacore 1K+ to be installed and ready for use.
+We keep updating our equipment, and have now installed the second Biacome 1K+ in the UK, which is available to users.

 The facility is concious of the overall sustainability work that is undertaken at Glasgow University, and we have now achieved a Silver LEAF award (Laboratory Efficiency Assessment Framework).

 GLASGOW PROTEIN AND PEPTIDE INTEREST GROUP (GPIG) MEETINGS

 GPIG is a meeting of likeminded scientists in Glasgow, and includes researchers from all over the University of Glasgow, including MVLS, School of Chemistry, CVR, SCMI, as well as the CRUK Beatson Institute and the University of Strathclyde.
 The ethos of the meeting is to discuss available methodology, establish new collaborations, and exchange ideas.
 The meetings are held three times per year, and is open to anyone local with an interest in protein and peptide research.
 If you are interested in joining us, please contact Prof. Helen Walden.

 The next meeting will be held on the 11th July at 1430.
 The speakers are Prof Marshall Stark and Dr Gill Cadden (School of Molecular Biosciences/School of Chemistry, UoG), Prof Will Fuller (School of Cardiovascular and Metabolic Health, UoG) and Dr Didier Devaurs (University of Edinburgh).
 Location to be confirmed, but will be on the Garscube Campus, UoG.